-The Company engaged Quebec-based Tugliq Energy Corp. ("Tugliq") to conduct an inventory of its historical and current GHG emissions and develop a roadmap towards a future carbon neutral mining operation.
+To take action on the impacts of climate change, the Company engaged Quebec-based Tugliq Energy Corp. ("Tugliq") to conduct an inventory of its historical and current GHG emissions and develop a roadmap towards a future carbon neutral mining operation.
 While the Company's fully operational electrical substation already provides a renewable source of energy which will help minimize the Company's carbon footprint, some fossil fuel use is still anticipated, and this roadmap will help identify opportunities to reduce or eliminate the use of such fuels and take advantage of government initiatives and incentives.